DennitchGlitchie/Owncloud_Setup/README.md

 - Navigating to http://34.127.85.102:6080/owncloud (admin; dietpi)
 - Admin -> Settings -> Storage ("Cloud_Conciousness", Local, /media/usb, adding all access)
 - Setting up the connection on my phone "http://34.127.85.102:6080/owncloud

+Update 4/13/22:
+- changed crontab -e to system d with autossh.
+I have documented this process in the text message sign
+- I connected the pi to ethernet with the modem. activated ethernet through dietpi-config
+- i used ip route to verify that ethernet was the default